marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/plumed_metad_cvs/Readme.md

 For multiple copies or long simulations, dense clusters may indicate potential hotspots or binding regions.

 ## Pairwise COM distances
-Confirms probes don’t collide or drift apart unexpectedly.
+To confirm probes don’t collide or drift apart unexpectedly.